 With the average garden size in the UK being 14 metres squared, many people consider their gardens small.
 Trees make use of vertical space that is often underutilised in a small garden.
 An estimated height and spread in 20 years is given for each variety of tree, making it easy to determine if it is a suitable size.
 Some trees take well to heavy pruning to further limit their size.

-There’s so many problems that trees can solve in small gardens.
+With the average garden size in the UK being 14 metres squared, many people consider their gardens small.
+Trees make use of vertical space that is often under-utilised in these smaller gardens and there’s so many problems that they can solve.
 Small trees with airy foliage such as Japanese Maples can add a little privacy in overlooked gardens whilst still letting light in.
 Compact, columnar Conifers can provide denser screening yet take up little space.
 Upright or flowering trees bring the focal point up and away from the small footprint of the garden.